sneakytyper/Name-Disambiguation-Library/README.md

 - 🛠️ Fuzzy matching for typos and case variations
 - 🚦 Robust error handling for invalid inputs

+## Contents
+- **disambiguator_code.py** , contaning whole python codebase addresing the problem statement
+- **test_cases.py**, some examples of test cases and edge cases.
+- **Readme.md**, containing proper documentation about the codebase and solution to the problem statement.
+- **problem_statement.pdf** , actual problem statement pdf file shared by Quantverse

 ## Installation

 1. Install required packages: